-Identification policies define whether and how Scanning Servers will identify end-users who are browsing via the Secure Web Gateway system.
+Identification policies define whether and how Scanning Servers identify end-users who are browsing via the Secure Web Gateway system.
 SWG has a number of pre-supplied Identification policies that use different mechanisms to perform Identification.
-If you choose an Authentication-type Identification policy, you must also define an Active Directory.
+If you choose an Authentication-type Identification policy, you must also define a Realm.